 What is Anchor?+

 Anchor ($2,999/mo) is a premium coordination plan for families who need daily administrative follow-through to keep a home-based care plan coherent.
-It includes daily check-ins with caregivers and home health staff, appointment attendance by phone/video, a dedicated callback line, caregiver handoff discipline, and facility/transition coordination with daily updates during business hours.
+It includes daily check-ins with caregivers and home health staff, Appointment Support (prep, phone/video attendance, and an After-Visit Action Note), the Averyn Concierge Line (a dedicated phone, voicemail, supported SMS, and proxy email for providers, pharmacies, and vendors), caregiver handoff discipline, and facility/transition coordination with daily updates during business hours.
 Anchor is non-clinical, remote-first, and does not include travel or in-person attendance.

 Learn about Anchor →